MilenTecle/Inventory-Manager/README.md

 ### Site Administration
 - As a Site owner I can log in to the admin dashboard using my username and password so that I can access the functionalities of the superuser.
 - As a Site owner I can view a list of all inventory items so that I can edit, delete or add items, inventories and categories.
-- As a Site Owner I can download the QR codes for each inventory so that I can share the QR codes with team members.
+- As a Site Owner I can download the QR codes for each inventory so that I can share the QR code with team members.
 - As a Site owner I can receive messages submitted through the form so that I can respond to the messages.